The Ancestor Hunt regularly adds and updates new collection links, as well as searches for and fixes broken links.

 FamilySearch Research Wiki – Maiden Names in the United States

 If you’d like this information in a clean, printable, and well-organized reference format, this topic is also included in the Quicksheet Vault.
-The Vault is designed for researchers who prefer working tools they can save, print, and reuse—whether that means building a personal binder of key resources or keeping reliable references close at hand.
-You can learn more about the Quicksheet Vault HERE
+The Vault is designed for researchers who prefer working tools they can save, print, and reuse — whether that means building a personal binder of key resources or keeping reliable references close at hand.
+Learn more about the 300+ Quicksheets in the Vault HERE